 4. LET YOUR MUNCHKIN CATS SET THE PACE

-After you have gotten your cat into the carrier and let it get comfortable inside, close the door but leave it open at first.
-This way, your cat won’t be startled and feel like he or she is suddenly trapped inside the carrier.
+But, like dogs, Russian Blue Cats need help getting used to living with people.
+Please, even simple forms of exercise are suitable for this way, your cat won’t be startled and feel like he or she is suddenly trapped inside the carrier.
 Let them come and go from the carrier whenever they want, and use rewards to get them back in.
-Start by only partially closing the door, then opening it back up again.
+Start by only partially closing the door, then reopen it.
 Give the cat a treat after each small step.
-Start with just a few seconds and gradually add more time until the cat is comfortable with the door being completely shut.
+Start with a few seconds and gradually add more time until the cat is comfortable with completely shutting the door.
 Through the open door, treats should be given to the cat.

 5. ALMOST THERE